noobpk/frida-intercept-encrypted-api/README.md

 ![python](https://img.shields.io/badge/python-3.x-blue)
 ![frida](https://img.shields.io/badge/frida-15.x-orange)
 ## What does it help?
-Banking applications are increasingly enhanced with confidentiality.
-One of them is the encryption of request / response data when sending and receiving.
+Banking applications, e-wallets, .. are increasingly enhanced security to fight hackers.
+One of them is to encrypt request/response data when sending and receiving.
 Some weak encryptions can be decrypted easily, but some strong encryptions like RSA are difficult.
+When pentesting a normal mobile application, we just need to set it up so that BurpSuite can intercept the request / response of the APIs that the application uses.
+But when pentesting a banking or e-wallet application with end-to-end encrypted API, with the usual BurpSuite setup we cannot see the content of the API.
-Hooking into functions that send request/response and intercept data before it's encrypted is one way we can view and modify the data.
+Hooking into functions that send request/response and intercept data before it is encrypted is one way we can view and modify data.

-# Configurage handlers.js
+## Configurage handlers.js
 1. Add your Request / Response Class & Method
 ```
 /*Request Class & Method*/